picatz/terraform-google-nomad/cloud-shell/steps.md

 ## Deploy Infrastructure with Terraform

-Now to finally deploy the Nomad cluster!
+🙌🏽 Now to finally deploy the Nomad cluster!

+### Initialize Terraform

 Change into the `example` directory and initialize Terraform: